Y-mAbs Therapeutics Inc. (YMAB) and Edesa Biotech Inc. (NASDAQ:EDSA) Comparison side by side | New Business Observer

 |0.00

-Table 1 showcases the top-line revenue, earnings per share (EPS) and valuation of Y-mAbs Therapeutics Inc. and Edesa Biotech Inc.
+Table 1 shows the gross revenue, earnings per share (EPS) and valuation for Y-mAbs Therapeutics Inc. and Edesa Biotech Inc.

 Profitability

-Table 2 has Y-mAbs Therapeutics Inc. and Edesa Biotech Inc.’s net margins, return on equity and return on assets.
+Table 2 shows us the net margins, return on assets and return on equity of both businesses.

 |Net Margins